Copenhagen Smokeless TobaccoConsumerAffairs Unaccredited Brand

 My problem is that the company is selling smokeless tobacco product that is tainted with wax or glue and this has the potential to make its users very ill.
 They need to recall the product and stop selling it until the problem is fixed and they are selling a good quality product.
 What is going to happen if they cause someone's death from using the product?
 I would like to stop someone else from getting a tainted product that Copenhagen is not taking the consumer seriously.

-Copenhagen Smokeless Tobacco Company Profile
+Copenhagen Smokeless Tobacco Company Information

 - Company Name: